-- 4.14 Visual Composition: this VP is a short-range public viewing point at Wu Kai Sha Beach and is about 80m north of the Subject Site (Plan 6).
-Photo 3A on Plan 10b shows the existing visual composition between the Subject Site at this VP.
+4.14 Visual Composition: this VP is a short-range public viewing point at Wu Kai Sha Beach and is about 80m north of the Subject Site (Plan 6).
+Photo 3A on Plan 10 shows the existing visual composition between the Subject Site at this VP.
 The foreground visual elements of this VP include sandy beach with water sport activities and equipment, tall and densely grown vegetations and 35-storey Double Cove.
-The visual backdrop elements include groups of high-rise residential clusters and mountain ridgelines (photo 3A). - 4.15 Compared to the existing visual context, the proposed rezoning development, as shown in Photo 3B, can be treated as an extension of the existing high-rise development profile at this VP.
+The visual backdrop elements include groups of high-rise residential clusters and mountain ridgelines (photo 3A).

+- 4.15 Compared to the existing visual context, the proposed rezoning development, as shown in Photo 3B, can be treated as an extension of the existing high-rise development profile at this VP.
 The potential viewers at this VP are water sportsmen, sport operators, workers, swimmers and other passive beach users.
-In view of the following factors, the visual sensitivity at this VP is medium to high: (i) a group of tall and densely grown vegetations setting as an affective foreground visual element in front of the Subject Site; (ii) most of the viewers will not normally keep their heads up when walking towards the Subject Site; (iii) most of the beach users will spend most of time looking towards the sea under normal circumstances; and (iv) the implementation of the planned waterfront promenade, as shown in Plan 2a, will bring in the area more dynamic visual attractions within this VP. - 4.16 Visual Obstruction and Effect on Visual Resources: compared to the existing condition (Plan 10b), the proposed rezoning development slight touches a minor part of the existing mountain ridgelines at the long-range visual backdrop.
-Nevertheless, the proposed 16-storey building mass with the provision of a 15m-wide building separation, it helps to breakdown the overall development mass.
-As a result, it is not incompatible with its surrounding high-rise urbanised development profile at this VP (phot 3B). - 4.17 Effect on Public Viewers: the proposed rezoning development blends in well with the surrounding high-rise development despite of the resultant loss of visual permeability.
-However, considering that the low zone of the Proposed Development is screened off by existing vegetation, the visual effect on public viewers is considered low insignificant.
-Therefore, the magnitude of visual changes on the public viewers at this VP will be slight to moderate. - 4.18 Resultant Overall Impact: in view of the slight to medium to high visual sensitivity and the slight to moderate magnitude of visual changes, the resultant overall visual impact at this VP due to the proposed rezoning development will be is slightly to moderately adverse when compared to existing condition.
+In view of the following factors, the visual sensitivity at this VP is medium: (i) a group of tall and densely grown vegetations setting as an affective foreground visual element in front of the Subject Site; (ii) most of the viewers will not normally keep their heads up when walking towards the Subject Site; (iii) most of the beach users will spend most of time looking towards the sea under normal circumstances; and (iv) the implementation of the planned waterfront promenade, as shown in Plan 2, will bring in the area more dynamic visual attractions within this VP. - 4.16 Visual Obstruction and Effect on Visual Resources: compared to the existing condition (Plan 10), the proposed rezoning development slight touches a minor part of the existing mountain ridgelines at the long-range visual backdrop.
+Nevertheless, the proposed 16-storey building mass with a 15m-wide building separation is not incompatible with its surrounding high-rise urbanised development profile at this VP (phot 3B). - 4.17 Effect on Public Viewers: the proposed rezoning development blends in well with the surrounding development despite of the resultant loss of visual permeability.
+However, considering that the low zone of the Proposed Development is screened off by existing vegetation, the visual effect on public viewers is considered insignificant.
+Therefore, the magnitude of visual changes on the public viewers at this VP will be slight to moderate. - 4.18 Resultant Overall Impact: in view of the slight to medium visual sensitivity and the slight to moderate magnitude of visual changes, the resultant overall visual impact at this VP due to the proposed rezoning development will be slightly to moderately adverse when compared to existing condition.